x00tex/hackTheBox/Boxes/linux/Retired/secret/README.md

   ![](screenshots/env-file.png)

-* Then there is a `.git` direcotry in the zip file
+* Then there is a `.git` directory in the zip file

   ![](screenshots/git-dir.png)